twicecircled/Android-Sprite-Batcher/README.md

 ======================
 Sprite Batcher is a tool to help draw 2D sprites in Android using OpenGL.
 It handles all the interaction with the OpenGL client and offers you a set of simple draw() methods to handle all your drawing needs.

+**Features**

+1. Draw sprites with OpenGL with less than 10 lines of code
+2. Batches sprites together to optimise performance
+3. Range of draw methods including rotation and scaling options
+4. ARGB colour transformations (Warning: Reduces efficiency)
+5. Generate sprite atlas from font for drawing text
+6. Draw point to point lines with repeated patterns (1D)
+7. Draw tiled texture with repeated pattern (2D) \*\***EXPERIMENTAL**\*\*

 **Getting SpriteBatcher**

 Get a copy of the repo by either: